-WebTrust for CAs, WebTrust for CAs SSL Baseline with Network Security, and WebTrust EV Program audit: Topics covered by the annual audit include but are not limited to the following:
+WebTrust for CAs, WebTrust for CAs SSL Baseline with Network Security, WebTrust EV SSL and WebTrust for Code Signing (BR and EV) Program audit: Topics covered by the annual audit include but are not limited to the following:

-- Business Practices Disclosure, meaning - o the CA discloses its business practices, and - the CA provides its services in accordance with its CPS - Key Lifecycle Management, meaning - the CA maintains effective controls to provide reasonable assurance that the integrity of keys and Certificates it manages is established and protected throughout their lifecycles. - Certificate Lifecycle Management, meaning that - The CA maintains effective controls to provide reasonable assurance that Subscriber information was properly authenticated for specific registration activities, and - The CA maintains effective controls to provide reasonable assurance that subordinate CA Certificate requests are accurate, authenticated, and approved. - CA Environmental Control, meaning that - o the CA maintains effective controls to provide reasonable assurance that - Logical and physical access to CA systems and data is restricted to authorized individuals, - The continuity of key and Certificate management operations is maintained, and - CA systems development, maintenance, and operations are properly authorized and performed to maintain CA systems integrity.
+- Business Practices Disclosure, meaning - the CA discloses its business practices, and - the CA provides its services in accordance with its CPS - Key Lifecycle Management, meaning

+- the CA maintains effective controls to provide reasonable assurance that the integrity of keys and Certificates it manages is established and protected throughout their lifecycles. - Certificate Lifecycle Management, meaning that - The CA maintains effective controls to provide reasonable assurance that Subscriber information was properly authenticated for specific registration activities, and - The CA maintains effective controls to provide reasonable assurance that subordinate CA Certificate requests are accurate, authenticated, and approved. - CA Environmental Control, meaning that - o the CA maintains effective controls to provide reasonable assurance that - Logical and physical access to CA systems and data is restricted to authorized individuals, - The continuity of key and Certificate management operations is maintained, and - CA systems development, maintenance, and operations are properly authorized and performed to maintain CA systems integrity.